Dozens of cops join daughter of fallen officer for prom photos

 "There were a lot of laughs, some tears, but most importantly, there was love," said the video, posted by Indianapolis Police.
 "Sierra, we know your father is smiling from heaven.
 Know that your Blue Line Family will always be here for you."

-Sierra’s father, Officer Rod Lee Bradway, was ambushed and shot six times on September 20, 2013, while entering an apartment after hearing a woman screaming for help.
-CNN affiliate CBS 4 reported his response was credited with saving the lives of the woman and her child.
+Sierra's father, Officer Rod Lee Bradway, was ambushed and shot six times on September 20, 2013, while entering an apartment after hearing a woman screaming for help.
+WXIN reported his response was credited with saving the lives of the woman and her child.